Malacothamnus mendocinensis

 Malacothamnus mendocinensis is a species of flowering plant in the mallow family known by the common name Mendocino bushmallow.
 It is endemic to Mendocino County, California, where it is known from only two populations.
-It has a California Rare Plant Rank of 1B.1 (Plants rare, threatened, or endangered in California and elsewhere).
+It was presumed extinct until rediscovered in 2016 and now has a California Rare Plant Rank of 1B.1 (Plants rare, threatened, or endangered in California and elsewhere).
 In some treatments, Malacothamnus mendocinensis has been included within Malacothamnus fasciculatus or Malacothamnus hallii.
+Phylogenetic and morphological evidence, however, indicate that it is not closely related to these species and should be recognized as a separate species.